Force over Distance: Chapter 41

 Yes well, it was all fine, actually, because Rush was deadass brilliant when it came to surviving situations like this.
 He’d worry about getting his own architecture back later.

-Young cleared his throat.
-“So,” he said, looking at Riley.
-“You’ve had some time to observe; any ‘observations’ you’d like to share?”
+“So,” Young growled, looking at Riley.
+“Any ‘observations’ you’d like to share?”

 Riley looked speculatively at the ceiling.
 “Yes,” he said, his eyes running over the bulkheads.
 “A visit to the neural interface device would be in order, I think.”